 Recession.
 Layoffs.
 Hiring freeze.

 If you’ve been tuned into any major news outlet, social media app, or even family gossip at the dinner table, you’ve probably heard these terms floating around.
-Industry giants like Amazon, Google, and Meta have been firing up their business logic and slowing down their hiring processes, letting talented individuals go because of market conditions.
+Industry giants like Amazon, Google, and Meta have been slowing down their hiring processes and letting talented individuals go because of market conditions; removing people from the boat does not have to be the only solution to keep it afloat.

 The current situation we’re in is dire, don’t get me wrong.
-However, this also creates a unique opportunity for businesses to look towards unorthodox ways to cut their IT costs, whether it’s by choosing an alternative service from that of an AWS or Azure-tier provider, reallocating budgets, or re-strategizing in general.
+However, this also creates a unique opportunity for businesses to look towards unorthodox ways to cut their IT costs and look towards cost savings, whether it’s by choosing an alternative service from that of an AWS or Azure-tier provider, reallocating budgets, or restrategizing in general.

-How can you quickly reduce operations and offset inflation for your business without compromising your application performance?
+How can you quickly reduce operations costs and start saving money for your business without compromising your application performance?

 We all know the tale of Julius Caesar: Roman dictator stabbed in the back by 60 or so of his closest senators and advisors.